Visit the museum

 Notice To Pet Owners - No pets are permitted in the museum or external display areas, except for assistance dogs.
 Pets are permitted in the car park only.

-Guided tours, subject to CNAM staff availabliity, are charged additionally per person, per aircraft at £3.50 for adults and £2.50 for children.
 Please check availability upon arrival at the museum or contact the museum beforehand.

 Certain restrictions apply including the wearing of appropriate footwear and for the Vulcan only, a minimum height of 1.2 metres.
 Please note that access to the Avro Vulcan is via 2 staggered ladders.